kumarlabgit/ESL-PSC/README.md

 ## Command Line Usage ##
-To use the ESL-PSC command line interface (CLI), run `esl-psc_cli` with the necessary arguments and options.
+To use the ESL-PSC command line interface (CLI), run `esl-psc` with the necessary arguments and options.
 You can provide the input parameters and options through the command line or by creating a configuration file called esl_psc_config.txt.
 When using a configuration file, provide one argument per line.

 Here is an example of how to run the script:

-`esl-psc_cli --output_file_base_name output_file_name --species_groups_file /path/to/species_groups_file --alignments_dir /path/to/alignments/dir --use_logspace --cancel_only_partner`
+`esl-psc --output_file_base_name output_file_name --species_groups_file /path/to/species_groups_file --alignments_dir /path/to/alignments/dir --use_logspace --cancel_only_partner`

-To list CLI options, run `esl-psc_cli --help`.
+To list CLI options, run `esl-psc --help`.

 See [Demo](#demo) for an example of a run command you can try with an included data set.